Dwwin.exe – File Information

 If you suspect a rogue process may be running on your computer, go through the list of currently running processes.
 To view the list, press Ctrl+Alt+Del, and then click the Processes tab in the Windows Task Manager window.

-If you find unsolicited processes running on your system, immediately run a malware scan on your computer using top-rated security software, such as Antivirus Plus and StopZilla and remove the reported malware.
+If you find unsolicited processes running on your system, immediately run a malware scan on your computer using top-rated security software, such as STOPzilla Antivirus and Spyware Cease and remove the reported malware.